andy-goryachev-oracle/Test/doc/Experiments/NodeProperties.md

 The JavaFX code is available on the `linear.instrumented` branch [3].
 This code is instrumented to periodically dump the usage statistics to `stdout`.
 Since the instrumentation may slightly impact the performance, it can be disabled by setting `FastMap.COLLECT_STATISTICS` to `false`.

+Note: the instrumentation itself consumes the heap memory, therefore it must be turned off when measuring the heap usage.